Bridgeconn/usfm-grammar/Testing Plan.md

 ## Test with Paratext test cases

-Out of the *77 test cases* which were copied from the test set of usfm validator in paratext, *50 are found to be passing*, for our system
+Out of the *77 test cases* which were copied from the test set of usfm validator in paratext, *53 are found to be passing*, for our system

 *23 error* cases listed by paratext, are being *accepted* by our system.
 Majority of these(~15) look like additional constraints added by paratext relating to spaces, punctuations etc. Some are because we do not validate the contents of markers or values of attributes.
+Warnings will be generated for those.

-*4* test cases which *paratext accepts are being rejected* by our system.
-All these are having empty contents(in v, fig etc).
+*1* test case which *paratext accepts are being rejected* by our system.
+This is a file with nothing but an _\\id_ marker.
+Our grammar makes _\\v_, _\\c_ and _\\p_ mandatory
-There are a couple of constraints we have, which the paratext doesn't seem to force